pmarshall24/climate-outlook/.ipynb_checkpoints/analog-checkpoint.md

 name: analog_precip
 ---
-Percent of Normal Precipitation for Oct-Nov-Dec 2009.
-Above normal for the BC South Coast.
+Percent of Normal Precipitation for Nov-Dec-Jan 2009-2010.
+Below normal for the BC South Coast.
 ```

 **Other Potential Analog Years**